beaugunderson/cat-snacks/README.md

 #### Send pull requests

-- these don't have to be perfect! (the caveat being, if I make changes to your code after merging it, please don't be offended! it's only done in the spirit of making things modular & readable for future cat-face explorers)
+- these don't have to be perfect! (the caveat being, if I make changes to your code after merging it, please don't be sad! it's only done in the spirit of making things modular & readable for future cat-face explorers)

 ### Getting started